DamjanT1988/DamjanT1988/README.md

 I also bring multi-year experience as a **business entrepreneur** and a **company owner**, having built and maintained ERP systems, web platforms, intranet applications, and e-commerce solutions from the ground up.
 This gives me a unique perspective where **technology, business needs, and user  experience intersect to create real, measurable value**.
 Overall, I have created more than 20 websites and various forms of applications since 2014, in professional settings, multi-disciplinary teams and hobby projects to sharpen my skills.

+Right now, I am taking courses in both data engineering and machine learning to develop a speciality which is demanded.

 ---

 ## What I Do